MicrosoftDocs/visualstudio-docs/docs/install/enabling-administrator-updates.md

 The client machines must be configured properly if they're going to recognize and accept Visual Studio administrator updates via either SCCM or Intune.

-### Encoding administrator intent on the client machines
+**Encoding administrator intent on the client machines**

 The client computers must be enabled to receive Visual Studio administrator updates.
 This step is necessary to make sure that the updates aren't unintentionally or accidentally pushed out to unsuspecting client computers.

 The **AdministratorUpdatesEnabled** policy, implemented via a registry key, is designed for the administrator to encode administrator intent.
-For details on how to set this policy, refer to [Configure policies for enterprise deployments](configure-policies-for-enterprise-deployments.md).
+For details on how to set this policy, refer to [Configure policies for enterprise deployments](configure-policies-for-enterprise-deployments.md#controlling-administrator-updates).
 Admin access on the client computer is required to create and set the value of this policy.

-* **AdministratorUpdatesEnabled** policy set to **1** configures the client computer to accept Administrator Updates via WSUS/SCCM.
-* **AdministratorUpdatesEnabled** policy set to **2** configures the client computer to accept Administrator Updates via _either_ WSUS/SCCM or WUfB/Intune.
-* AdministratorUpdatesEnabled policy set to 0 or absent blocks administrator updates from being applied to the client computer.

-### Ensuring the account has the right privileges and permissions
+**Ensuring the account has the right privileges and permissions**

 By default, the client machine's SYSTEM account will be downloading and installing the Visual Studio administrator updates.
 Thus, the SYSTEM account must have administrative privileges to the machine.
 Additionally, depending on [where the client is configured to obtain the product sources from](/visualstudio/install/update-visual-studio#configure-source-location-of-updates-1), the SYSTEM account must also either have access to the [Visual Studio endpoints](/visualstudio/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server) on the internet, or have sufficient permissions to read from the network layout location in order to download the updated product bits.

+>[!Note]
-Note: an easy way to grant permissions to client machines' SYSTEM accounts so they can access a network share is to grant permissions to the "Domain Computers" AD group.
+> An easy way to grant permissions to client machines' SYSTEM accounts so they can access a network share is to grant permissions to the "Domain Computers" AD group.

 ## Error codes and conditions

 Error codes for Visual Studio Administrator updates are defined on the [Applying Administrator Updates](/visualstudio/install/applying-administrator-updates#error-codes-and-conditions) page.

-### Visual Studio Client Detector Utility
+**Visual Studio Client Detector Utility**

 The [Visual Studio Client Detector Utility](https://support.microsoft.com/help/5001148) must be installed on the client machines in order for the Visual Studio administrator updates to be properly recognized and received.
 This utility is used to determine where the Visual Studio instances are located on disk.

-This utility was included and installed with all Visual Studio product updates that were released on or after May 12, 2020.
-It's included as a pre-requisite with all the Visual Studio administrator updates, and it's also available on the [Microsoft Update Catalog](https://catalog.update.microsoft.com) to deploy and install independently.
+The Visual Studio Client Detector Utility is included and installed with all Visual Studio product updates that were released on or after May 12, 2020.
+It's included as a prerequisite with all the Visual Studio administrator updates, and it's also available on the [Microsoft Update Catalog](https://catalog.update.microsoft.com) to deploy and install independently.

 [!INCLUDE[install_get_support_md](includes/install_get_support_md.md)]

 [!INCLUDE[install_get_support_admin_updates_md](includes/install_get_support_admin_updates_md.md)]

-## See also
+## Next steps

+To learn more, explore the following additional resources:

 * [Applying administrator updates](../install/applying-administrator-updates.md)
 * [Visual Studio administrator guide](../install/visual-studio-administrator-guide.md)